dustinpfister/hexo_sitesource/source/_posts/api-fixer-progressive-enhancement.md

 ```

 So there is always a better way of doing it, but hopefully you get the idea in mind here.
 You have the hard coded HTML only level content that is what is always displayed, then you have a state in which javaScript is working but for whatever the reason it was unable to gain more up to date data from fixer.io.
 Then if all goes well in which the code does not break, and a response is gained, you have a final success state in which the static content is updated.
-This is an example of progressive enhancement working the way that it should, where there is always a fall back of sorts, that can potential get enhanced.
+This is an example of progressive enhancement working the way that it should, where there is always a fall back of sorts, that can potentially get enhanced with javaScript.

 ## Updating the hard coded content of the project manually